Ampless/Adsignificamus/README.md

 `VER` is the DSBMobile app version.

 `OSVER` is the OS version, for example on Android the API Version.

+#### Response

+The server then responds with a new session/token in double quotes.
+(or `""` if the credentials are invalid)

+The tokens are UUIDs that are always the same for the same `USERNAME` (and `PASSWORD`), which means that (a) they can be cached indefinitely and (b) could be generated on the client side somehow, if it was known, which exact algorithms are used.

 ### Timetables